 Mary Barry’s Seafood Bar & Restaurant is famous for its seafood menu serving catch locally caught in Kilmore Quay.
 This award-winning pub has an extensive menu to cater to all tastes. it is renowned throughout Wexford as one of the best pubs to eat at.

-In Kilmore Quay there are numerous places to eat and drink: Kehoe’s Pub & Parlour, The Silver Fox Restaurant (also takeaway), Saltee Takeaway (infamous for its fish & chips!) & restaurant, Brady’s Deli counter and the Centre Cafe in the Stella Maris Centre.
+In Kilmore Quay there are numerous places to eat and drink: Kehoe’s Pub & Parlour, The Silver Fox Restaurant (also takeaway), Saltee Takeaway (infamous for its fish & chips!) & restaurant, Brady’s Deli counter, The Beach Cafe and the Centre Cafe in the Stella Maris Centre.